rtc-io/rtc-tools/README.md

 var pc = new RTCPeerConnection(config);

-// watch pc and when active do something monitor(pc).once('active', function() {
+// watch pc and when active do something monitor(pc).once('connected', function() {
   // active and ready to go
 });
 ```

-Events provided by the monitor are as follows:

-- `active`: triggered when the connection is active and ready for use
-- `stable`: triggered when the connection is in a stable signalling state
-- `unstable`: trigger when the connection is renegotiating.

-It should be noted, that the monitor does a check when it is first passed
-an `RTCPeerConnection` object to see if the `active` state passes checks.
-If so, the `active` event will be fired in the next tick.

-If you require a synchronous check of a connection's "openness" then
-use the `monitor.isActive` test outlined below.
+The monitor is reporting the changes in `iceConnectionState` of the peer
+connection, hence why the example above is looking for the `connected`
+event.
+If you do want to monitor the general `iceConnectionState` of the
+peer connection then you can also listen for `change` with the monitor.

 ### monitor.getState(pc)